SammyGIS/dec-hackathon-team-1-solution/README.md

 4. Connecting pgAdmin to Your PostgreSQL Database **Run the Server**
-        - Start the server by running `localhost:8080`.
+        - Start the server by running `localhost:8080` in your browser.
     **Sign in to pgAdmin**
-        - Open pgAdmin and sign in with your credentials.
+        - Open pgAdmin and sign in with your credentials; check the docker compose file.
     **Create a New Server**
         - Right-click on `Servers`.
         - Click on `Create` and then `Server`.